-On the other hand, and can be sold in grocery stores, drug stores, and convenience marts.
-This means that if you are looking to purchase a bottle of wine to pair with your dinner or some for a weekend gathering, you can find a wide variety of options in these private retail establishments.
+On the other hand, beer and wine can be sold in grocery stores, drug stores, and convenience marts.
+This means that if you are looking to purchase a bottle of wine to pair with your dinner or some craft beer for a weekend gathering, you can find a wide variety of options in these private retail establishments.
 It's worth noting that the sale of beer and wine in grocery stores is subject to certain restrictions and regulations imposed by the state.

 Personally, I have experienced the convenience of being able to purchase beer and wine from grocery stores in Ohio.
 It's quite convenient to be able to pick up a bottle of wine or a six-pack of craft beer while doing your regular grocery shopping.
 This availability of alcohol in grocery stores also allows for better pairing options with the food you are purchasing, making it more convenient for those who enjoy experimenting with different flavors.